-Best Android Phones Under $300
+Best Android Phones Under $300 in 2020

 Additionally, you can get the Moto G7 Power with a 5,000 mAh battery for $199.

-In early 2019 a new king of budget phones emerged.
+In 2019 a new king of budget phones emerged.
 That’s the Xiaomi Poco-F1, also known as the PocoFone.

-For just $300, you get a device that rivals the Galaxy S10, OnePlus 7, iPhone Xr, and any other phone released in late 2018 or early 2019.
+For just $300, you get a device that rivals the Galaxy S10, OnePlus 7, iPhone 11, and any other phone released in the last year.
 Yes, for only $300.
 Some of its specs match $1,000 devices and it’s likely what inspired Samsung to make the A50.

 You get a big 6.2-inch 1080p HD display, a powerful Snapdragon 845 processor (Same as Note 9, Pixel 3) along with 8GB of RAM and 128GB of storage.
 Yes, there is a notch in the screen, but that’s ok.
 Then, you get a decent dual 12 and 5MP camera setup on the back, a 20MP front camera and a big 4,000 mAh battery.
 Obviously, you’re not getting a Galaxy S10 or iPhone 11 Pro experience, but for $300, it sure looks, feels, and performs close enough.